ayazhafiz/cor/README.md

 ### Installation

-If you have nix, run `nix-shell` to get started.
+If you have nix, run `./nix-install.sh` to get started.
+It's not a nix shell because I can't get opam2nix to work on Darwin, and so you will have a opam installation with local state in your home directory.
 Otherwise, install

 - OCaml; nix is using OCaml 4.14 (`ocamlc --version`)
-- dune >=3.1
+- dune >=3.2
 - ocamlformat, ocaml-lsp, utop, other development tools you may want

 Then run `dune build` and follow the hints to install needed packages from opam.